enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 })

 The reason for the principal port of the constructor node to receive the function -- as opposed to one of the auxiliary ports -- is to create an active pair or reducible expression when $f$ is an abstraction.
-That is, we want the lambda calculus term $(f x)$ to be translated into a reducible expression when a beta-reduction is possible, which is when $f$ is an abstraction.
+That is, we want the lambda calculus term $(f x)$ to be translated into an active pair when a beta-reduction is possible, which is only when $f$ is an abstraction.

 When encoding an application, we connect the single positive wire to the occurence of the abstraction in the net.